hanabi/hanabi.github.io/README.md

 ### Finesses

 * If someone gives a *Play Clue* to a card that is currently unplayable, then they could be telling YOU to play a card.
 Normally, this would indicate a *Prompt*.
-But, what if you have no clued cards in your hand or no clued cards that apply to the situation?
+But, what if you have no clued cards in your hand?
+Or, what if you have no clued cards that apply to the situation?
 * In this situation, you should blindly play your left-most unclued card.
 Then, the other player will know that the clued card directly matches the blind-play, and will play it.
 By doing this, the team will have gotten 2 plays with only 1 clue, which is very efficient.
 This is called a *Finesse*.
 * For example, on the first turn of a 3-player game:
   * Alice clues Cathy red, which touches her red 2.